 Serve this wonderful recipe with hot mashed potatoes, some green vegetable such as steamed green beans or roasted asparagus, and a special homemade pie for dessert.

-- 1 frozen turkey breast, (NOT thawed) bone-in (about 5 pounds) or boneless (about 3 pounds)
+- turkey breast, (NOT thawed) bone-in (about 5 pounds) or boneless (about 3 pounds)

 - 1 (16-ounce) can cranberry sauce